51:12 “I, I am the one who consoles you.

 25I was once young, now I am old.

-I have never seen a godly man abandoned,
+I have never seen the godly abandoned,

-and his children are blessed.
+and their children are blessed.

-27Turn away from evil!
-Do what is right!
+27Turn away from evil.
+Do what is right.

 Then you will enjoy lasting security.

 28For the Lord promotes justice,

 They are permanently secure,